Turning the light around: Usage and examples

 Yuanwu Keqin (1063—1135) said: "The most important thing is for people of great faculties and sharp wisdom to turn the light of mind around and shine back and clearly awaken to this mind before a single thought is born."

-Hongzhi Zhengjue (1091–1157), the famous master of the Caodong school, well known for his practice of silent illumination (Ch. mòzhào), says, "...you must take the backward step and directly reach the middle of the circle from where light issues forth."
+In a similar fashion, Hongzhi Zhengjue (1091–1157), the famous master of the Caodong school, well known for his practice of silent illumination (Ch. mòzhào), explains, "...you must take the backward step and directly reach the middle of the circle from where light issues forth."

 Chinul's (1158–1210) Secrets of Cultivating the Mind states:

 "There are many points at which to enter the noumenon.
 I will indicate one approach which will allow you to return to the source.

 Chinul: Do you hear the sounds of that crow cawing and that magpie calling?